bobbicodes/mecca/README.md

 ```

 This command creates the sample `<song>-drums.wav` consisting of 3 hi-hats (1/8 note followed by 2 1/16 notes), an 1/8-note snare and 2 more 1/16-note hi-hats.
 For a different beat, change it to whatever you'd like.
 (As long as it's some combination of snares and hats.)

+## Live synth

+If all you want to do is play notes, I have provided another file called `synth` which offers better note response, as well as indicating them on the screen.

 ## LICENSE